 The Hague Convention is an international treaty which has been signed by the United States, Canada, most countries in Central and South America, throughout Europe, much of the Middle East, Australia and South Africa.
 Participating countries allow for a quick method to return a child who has been wrongfully taken to another country for resolution of the custody dispute.

 The Parental Kidnapping Protection Act

 The Parental Kidnapping Protection Act is a federal law.
-This law also protects Missouri, Illinois, Kansas and Oklahoma parents and children against an adverse ruling child custody ruling by another state.
+This law also protects Missouri, Illinois, Kansas, Oklahoma and Nebraska parents and children against an adverse ruling child custody ruling by another state.